rkarn/XAI-Encrypted-DT/README.md

-## Does Explinable AI (XAI) tools help in breaking the security of encrypted decision tree model?
+## Does Explainable AI (XAI) tools help in breaking the security of encrypted decision tree model?

 With encryption, we mean either the order-preserving (OPE) or homomorphic (HE).